shifumin/train_info_kanto/README.md

 ## Code of Conduct

-Everyone interacting in the TrainInformation project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/train_information/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TrainInfoKanto project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/train_info_kanto/blob/master/CODE_OF_CONDUCT.md).